-August is known as National Sandwich Month.
-I previously covered the best choices for sourdough bread.
-Now that I’ve given my recommendations of which bread to build your sandwiches with, it’s time to get to the “Omnivore” part of The Appropriate Omnivore.
-I’m talking of course about the deli meats.
+November 3 is known as National Sandwich Day.
+I previously covered the best choices of sourdough bread.
+Now that I’ve given my recommendations for the bread to build your sandwiches with, it’s time to get to the “Omnivore” part of The Appropriate Omnivore.
+I’m talking of course about the meat in it.

 As food became industrialized, meat producers began looking for shortcuts, resulting in the meats becoming denatured.
 Processors began adding in nitrates, which have negative health effects.
 At the same time, farmers began raising livestock and growing crops on separate land.
 So lunch meats were often sourced from factory farms.
 Currently, so many sandwich meats are made from feedlot animals given feeds filled with pesticides and GMOs.